-- The Forgerock Amster authentication module in the Top Level Realm.
+• The Forgerock Amster authentication module in the Top Level Realm.
 The module is enabled by default in new AM installations and disabled by default when upgrading an existing AM.

-For more information on how to configure this module, see "Amster Authentication Module Properties". - The amsterService authentication chain in the Top Level Realm.
-Changing or removing this chain may result into not being able to connect with Amster. - The following RSA key pair files, in SSH format:
+For information on how to configure this module, see Amster Authentication Module Properties in the Authentication and Single Sign-On Guide.

+- The amsterService authentication chain in the Top Level Realm.
+Changing or removing this chain may result into not being able to connect with Amster. - The following RSA key pair files, in PKCS#1 PEM format: